 Easy on the eyes are colors in the middle of the visible color spectrum.

 Blue is uneasiest on the eye.

-If you want to learn how to say thanks to your eyes, then this article is for you.
+If you want to learn all about which computer screen colors are the best and worst for your eyes, then this article is for you.

 Let’s jump right in!